-Application of industrial water treatment in food and dairy industry
+Application of industrial water purification in food and dairy industry

 In the food and dairy industry, water is used as a detergent for tanks, containers and production lines.
 Soluble water is strong and with the help of detergent, acidic and play can solve and eliminate many of the contaminants.
 The use of industrial sweetener in the production line of these factories improves the efficiency of washing due to reduced salinity.
 Water is used as an essential ingredient in many food industries such as dairy, biscuits and chocolate.
 The higher the water entering the production cycle, the salinity, or the TDS, and the lower electrical conductivity, will increase the final quality of the food.
 Therefore, the use of industrial water purification in these factories is essential.

-Use of industrial water treatment in the thermal and refrigerating industries
+Use of industrial water purification in the thermal and refrigerating industries